lypitech/shuvlog/README.md

 If you want, you can also manually use the `Logger#log` function.
 But that's too much writing for nothing.

 And Logger does the rest!
 Enjoy logging! :)

+Finally, the Logger shuts down by itself when destroyed.
+That being said, if you want to manually shutdown the Logger, you can simply call the `Logger#shutdown()` function.

 > [!CAUTION]
 > If you try to log something with an uninitialized Logger, an error will be written in the standard error output